Potter&Wilson is an architecture practice based in Sydney, established by Imogene Potter and Simon Wilson.

 Whilst studying at Sydney University he joined Lahz Nimmo Architects, and continued to work with the practice upon completion of his studies.

-Subsequently Simon joined the multi-award winning practice of Johnson Pilton Walker, where he was involved in a number of high profile projects such as, renovations to the Sydney Opera House, the Kings Avenue Overpass in Canberra, the Australian War Memorial Eastern Precinct and collaborating with Ingenhoven Architeten and Landscape Architects Peter Walker Partners on a competition proposal for the Barangaroo site in Sydney.
+Subsequently Simon joined Johnson Pilton Walker, where he was involved in a number of high profile projects such as, renovations to the Sydney Opera House, the Kings Avenue Overpass in Canberra, the Australian War Memorial Eastern Precinct and collaborating with Ingenhoven Architeten and Landscape Architects Peter Walker Partners on a competition proposal for the Barangaroo site in Sydney.

 After leaving JPW Simon joined Ancher, Mortlock and Woolley Architects where he worked for 5 years on a number of projects.